See every side of every news story

 MIDDLESEX COUNTY, MASSACHUSETTS, JUL 10 – The osseointegrated mechanoneural prosthesis improves stability and control by integrating directly with bone and nerves, with clinical studies showing better performance than traditional prostheses.

-• Scientists at MIT have created an advanced bionic knee that connects directly to muscle and bone tissue, enabling above-the-knee amputees to experience more natural and efficient movement.
+• Scientists at MIT have created an advanced bionic knee that attaches directly to muscle and bone tissue, enabling individuals with above-the-knee amputations to walk more quickly and navigate stairs with greater ease.

 Insights by Ground AI